 Prefabrication involves fabricating building components and systems offsite in a controlled factory environment, followed by assembly on the construction site.
 On the other hand, offsite construction is a broader concept encompassing various approaches, including prefabrication.
 It involves carrying out as much work as possible away from the construction site, aiming to streamline processes, improve quality control, and accelerate project delivery.

-Types of Projects that Make Sense for Prefabrication
+Types of Projects for Prefabrication

 Prefabrication in construction presents a versatile approach quickly applied to various projects, each with unique advantages.
 Multi-family housing, industrial, commercial, and data center-type projects are ideal candidates for prefabrication due to their often-repetitive nature and the need for cost-effective solutions.
 The standardized production of components in a controlled factory environment can streamline the construction process, making affordable housing more attainable.